The arrival of a new baby is a big moment for the parents, and their big brother or sister.

-The relationship between your children and your new baby is very important.
-Preparing your child or children ahead of time for the birth of their sister or brother will help them adjust when the baby is born.
-Below are some practical suggestions.
+Preparing children ahead of time for the birth of their baby sister or brother will help them adjust when the baby is born.
+Here are some tips:

 Ways to prepare your older child for the new baby